Procedure 1B.3.1 Sexual Violence Procedure

 A college or university may summarily suspend or take other temporary measures against a student alleged to have committed a violation of this policy, in accordance with System Procedure 1B.1.1 or Board Policy 3.6.

 Subpart B. General principles.
+Colleges, universities and the system office shall use system procedure 1B.1.1 Report/Complaint of Discrimination/Harassment Investigations and Resolution when investigating complaints of sexual violence.
 Procedures used in response to a complaint of sexual violence should avoid requiring complainants to follow any plan of action, to prevent the possibility of re-victimization.
-Mediation or other negotiated dispute resolution processes between the complainant and the respondent concerning allegations of sexual violence shall be used only if both parties voluntarily consent.
-No party shall be required to participate in mediation.

 College and university investigation and disciplinary procedures concerning allegations of sexual violence against employees or students shall: